Pediatric Nurse Practitioner (PNP)

-The PNP program is Portland-based, using a combination of face-to-face and hybrid classroom/clinical learning opportunities delivered in a combination of quarter-long and executive model intensives (concentrated blocks of time on campus, including weekends).
-This flexibility allows working and/or distance students to participate more easily.
+The PNP program is Portland-based program.
 Students work closely with faculty and are required to participate in 1:1 annual reviews with the PNP Program Director.
 The expectation is that students come ready and open to learning with/from faculty, clinical preceptors, peers, and the children and families they are privileged to care for.

 A PNP may be certified in primary care (PC), acute care (AC), or both (PC-AC).
 The scope of practice for the PNP-PC- or PNP-AC is not setting specific, but instead is based on the child’s health-related needs:

 The PNP-PC practices wherever pediatric patients are in need of primary care.
 The focus for the PNP-PC is an ongoing relationship with the child and family in the delivery of comprehensive health care and coordination of health services.
 Accordingly, course work concentrates on foundational knowledge of child growth and development, health promotion and disease prevention behaviors and interventions, and common acute/chronic illnesses and/or conditions.

 Acute Care (AC) Track